 The art students in Pouwels' class learn about funding public art as they engage with community members in search of donated materials.
 Students also learn how to collaborate with local partners to develop a theme that has appeal to everyone.
 One of those collaborators is Alyson Wylie, a project manager for the Center for Healthy Communities (CHC) at Chico State.
 One mural is covering an entire exterior wall at a local market on Highway 99.
 Wylie invited Los Molinos High School (LMHS) students to assist with the design of the project.
 “The CHC regularly works with LMHS to share nutrition education and support their students in agriculture and leadership activities.
 It’s been a pleasure working on behalf of the CHC to make the community connections that have made this huge project possible.
 And as a Tehama County resident myself, I look forward to seeing the mural on my daily commute.”

 The murals class is being offered as a result of Professor Pouwels’ interest in developing partnerships in rural communities.
 The class gives the students opportunity to apply their learning in a real world context while connecting with the surrounding region.
 Several of the students in the class are from the communities where they will paint and it’s a special opportunity for them to share their views of their home communities and educate their classmates about the North State.

-California State University, Chico, is one of our Northern California Hub partners.
-To learn more about our partnership and read about the rural engagement work being done in the northern region of the bear flag republic, please see our hub site profile page.
+California State University, Chico, is one of our Northern California Regional Hub partners.
+To learn more about our partnership and read about the rural engagement work being done in the northern region of the bear flag republic, please see our Northern California Regional Hub page.
 Thank you to our advocate and hub contact Ann Schulte, PhD, for her submission of this feature.